 In addition to their right of appeal, unsuccessful children will be offered the opportunity to be placed on a waiting list.
 This waiting list will be maintained in order of the oversubscription criteria set out above and not in the order in which applications are received or added to the list.
 Waiting lists for admission will operate throughout the school year.
-Waiting lists for admission will operate throughout the school year.
+Waiting lists for admission will be held open until the last day of the summer term.